 Now here’s an argument that is against the objection that ONLY old age weakens the body.

 “The excesses of youth are more often to blame for the loss of bodily strength than old age.
 A wanton and wasteful youth yields to old age a worn-out body”

 This is an interesting perspective Cato gives us, instead of isolating the latter stages of our lives and just focusing on that.
 Cato introduces the perspective from a developmental outlook, that to become old we must first go through youth and it is the quality of our youth and how that played out that is a crucial factor in determining the quality of our old age.
-Cato argues later that if we practise exercise and self-control we can preserve some of our original vigour even when we grow old.
+Cato argues later that if we practise self-control and take care of our bodies by exercise we can preserve some of our original vigour even when we grow old.

 Cato does not equate old age with poor health in fact he separates the two depending on the individual and their lifestyle.
 He notes that even the young cannot escape infirmity.

 As I read through this work I’ve noticed a pattern in Cato’s style of argument.
 In order to give substance to his arguments he often points to other individuals in antiquity (often notable historical figures) who in their old age have defied the objections popularly used against it.
 Cato points to the Persian king, Cyrus the great, for example: